Blady-Com/gnoga/deps/uxstrings/readme.md

 UTF-8 encoding is chosen for internal representation.
 The [Strings_Edit library](http://www.dmitry-kazakov.de/ada/strings_edit.htm) is used for UTF-8 encoding management.
 [GNAT.OS_Lib](https://docs.adacore.com/gnat_rm-docs/html/gnat_rm/gnat_rm/the_gnat_library.html#gnat-os-lib-g-os-lib-ads) is chosen for input / output management.

-This implementation which is only for demonstrate the possible usages of UXString has many limitations.

-#### Limitations:

-- not thread safe
-- single character assignment is not implemented
-- only few API are implemented

 ### UXStrings 2

 A second proof of concept implementation is provided.
 The source code files are ending with the number 2 as for instance "uxstrings2.ads".
 A GNAT project file "uxstrings2.gpr" is provided with some naming conventions for both packages UXStrings  and UXStrings.Text\_IO.